ahmedbesbes/Understanding-deep-Convolutional-Neural-Networks-with-a-practical-use-case-in-Tensorflow-and-Keras/readme.md

 It also contains a Keras trained model, so that you can use it yourself and test it.

-#### Summary of this article
+### Summary of this article

-This post a 4-part tutorial.
+This post a 4-part tutorial where I:

-1. Present the dataset and the use-case and explain the complexity of the image classification task
+1. Present an image dataset from the Cat vs. Dog Kaggle competition and explain the complexity of the image classification task
-2. Go over the details about Convolutional Neural Nets.
-I'll explain their inner meachanisms and the reason why they are more suitable to image classification than ordinary neural netwoks
+2. Go over the details about Convolutional Neural Nets, explaining their inner meachanisms and the reason why they perform better than fully connected networks.
 3. Set up a deep learning dedicated environment on a powerful GPU-based EC2 instance from Amazon Web Services (AWS)
-4. Train two deep learning models: one from scratch in an end-to-end pipeline using Keras and Tensorflow, and another one by using a pre-trained network on a large dataset
+4. Train two deep learning models: one from scratch in an end-to-end pipeline using Keras and Tensorflow, and another one by using a pre-trained network on a large dataset.

+These 4 parts are independent.

-####  Environment setup:
+###  Environment setup:

 1. Use Python 3.6: No hassle, intall the Conda distribution that encapsulates the PyData stack (SciPy, Pandas, Matplotlib, etc.).
 Here's the <a href="https://www.anaconda.com/download/#download">installation link<a>
 2. Install the lastest version of Tensorflow: https://www.tensorflow.org/install/install_windows